 A withdrawal request can be cancelled any time before the request has been processed.

 A SWIFT code (or SWIFT BIC, as it is sometimes known) is a code that helps overseas banks identify which bank to send money to.

 The International Bank Account Number (IBAN) is an internationally agreed system of identifying bank accounts across national borders to facilitate the communication and processing of cross-border transactions with a reduced risk of transcription errors.

 Trading online does entail risks.
 However, it also depends on the broker one is investing with.
 At Trader.Online, we provide our clients with a secure and transparent platform for trading.
 We invest a lot in advanced encryption and firewall technologies to protect your data or private information.
 This is demonstrated by the closed lock (or complete key) that appears in the address bar each time you execute an action or transaction on Trader.Online.
 Double-clicking this symbol reveals that communications on the website are encrypted and secure.

 All funds deposited by traders in their account are held separately in segregated accounts, which are used for trading purposes only.
 This means that the funds are safeguarded from any crisis.

-Trader.Online is a web-based platform for Forex trading and requires no download or any installation.
+Trader.Online is a web-based platform for Online Trading and requires no download or any installation.
 Traders have 24-hour access to the platform from anywhere in the world that has internet access.

 For the time being the website is available only in English.
 New languages will be implemented soon and you will be able to choose any preferred language available on our website.